ambujtewari/datasci315-fall2025/README.md

 - Midterm Exam (20%): In class, timed, multiple choice, closed book, no internet, no devices.
 Generative AI use prohibited.
 - Final Exam (30%): In class, timed, multiple choice, closed book, no internet, no devices.
 Generative AI use prohibited.

-_No credit on late submissions unless there is a documented emergency._
+_Late submissions not accepted unless there is a documented emergency._

 ## Note on the use of generative AI